potassco/clinguin/docs/index.rst

 Clinguin enables ASP developers to create interactive User Interface (UI) prototypes using only ASP.
 UIs are defined as sets of facts,  which are then rendered by a fronted to provide continuous interaction with ASP solvers based on user-triggered events.

-This and more examples are available in our `examples folder <https://github.com/potassco/clinguin/tree/master/examples>`_
+This and more examples are available in our `examples folder <https://github.com/potassco/clinguin/tree/master/examples>`_!

-For details on how this code works see the :ref:`User Guide`

 **Here is a motivation example:**

 Consider an ASP encoding that solves the sudoku puzzle where cells are defined by prediate  ``pos(X,Y)`` and solutions by ``sudoku(X,Y,V)``
-Clinguin will use this encoding and the following `ui-encoding` to construct the UI shown bellow.
+Clinguin will use this encoding and the following ui encoding to construct the UI shown bellow.

 .. code-block::